-Children are all consuming, we know that, babyhood means no sleep, toddlers keep you on your toes, and then just as you think things are calming down, they start gaining independence and their own ideas and before you know it you become their taxi driver and support worker.
+Children are all consuming, we know this, babyhood means no sleep, toddlers keep you on your toes, and just as you think things are calming down, they start gaining independence and their own ideas and before you know it you become their taxi driver and support worker.

 Their hobbies and interests start taking over your life as well as theirs.
 Gone are the days where you took them to Jo Jingles or tumbletots for half an hour each week.
 But your little ballerina who twirled around in her tutu now wants to take on yet another dance discipline, your son who went to soccer skills each Wednesday for an hour after school not only has training each week but at least one match each weekend.

 Mums (and often Dads too) trail around after their offspring keeping them happy, it is not just the weekly lessons either, it is the competitions, the festivals, the exams and the auditions.
 Not that we mind, it is ‘our pleasure’, hobbies keep our little darlings busy and off their screens, gives them a skill and hopefully keeps them off the street as well.

 I have recently discovered a new kind of Sports-mum.
 Readers of this blog will know that I don’t and won’t swim so it has always been very important to me that my three children learned as soon as possible.
 From baby swim lessons to toddler training to weekly swim lessons they were all competent before leaving primary school.

 Only one of my children has continued swimming on a regular basis and after swimming lessons ceased for his age group he joined the local swim club.
 He has pottered along at swim club quite nicely, improving slowly and steadily but recently has expressed an interest in entering galas.

 I am now involved in yet another word that I didn’t know existed.
 Up and down the country every weekend parents are getting up at ridiculous-o’clock armed with child and kit to set off before dawn to drive miles for an 8 o’clock warm up.